 Bringing a baby into the world can bring joy, but during a global pandemic, it can also bring a lot of questions.
-Long-time pediatrician, Arthur Lavin, MD, FAAP, of Akron Children’s Hospital Pediatrics, Beachwood, breaks down new parents’ most pressing questions to help calm fears and ease worries.
+Long-time pediatrician, Arthur Lavin, MD, FAAP, of Akron Children’s Pediatrics, Beachwood, breaks down new parents’ most pressing questions to help calm fears and ease worries.

 Is my baby’s development on track?

 Every person follows their own unique timing and specific course of development so there isn’t just one track for every baby.
 The best way to determine if your baby’s development is on pace is to come in for regular checkups so your provider can track growth, weight and head circumference, as well as keep up with vaccines.
 Be sure to talk with your child’s provider about anything concerning.
 Most of the time it’s nothing, but it’s always best to discuss things you notice or are concerned about because it allows your provider to keep tabs on it, too.
 Don’t be embarrassed to ask questions.
 We’re here to help.

 Diagnosing autism spectrum disorder (ASD), the current term for autism, can be difficult since there is no medical test, like a blood test, to diagnose the disorders.
 ASD can sometimes be detected at 18 months or younger, but more reliably around age 2.
 However, many children do not receive a final diagnosis until much older.

 Regular checkups with a provider are important because it allows us to look at a child’s behavior and development over time.
 The cause(s) of autism is unknown, but genetics, differences in brain anatomy and toxic substances in the environment are thought to contribute to children developing the condition.
 There is no connection between vaccines and autism.

 Is my baby growing at a normal pace?